 The interior of the diner–from the bar to the soda fountain–seems to be a hodgepodge of authentic something-or-others from years gone by.
 How’d you come by all these rad pieces?
 The bar came from Salina Drug in Salina, UT, on highway 89, which is a really cool drive.
 I highly suggest it.
 It has a lot of really cool towns along it that time totally forgot.
 The booths came from the old Cowboy Club, a lot of our chairs once lived in a Cafe Rio, and the rest was donated over the years.
 It’s not that we’re cheap, we just really like to recycle.

 We love breakfast just about as much as we love Salt Lake City.
 What’s got you all enamored-like with two of our favorite things?
 Well, who doesn’t like breakfast?
 Not only is it the most important meal of the day, but it’s the cheapest.
-It cures hangovers and it can be the start to best day ever.
 As for the old SLC–greatest place on earth.
 The city and surrounding areas literally have everything from camping and hiking and fishing in the summer to every kind of winter sport.
 We have the greatest snow on earth [I’m not lying, a license plate told me], and we even have a quasi ocean.
 How can you argue?